5jt/dyalog-cookbook/manuscript/15-Windows-Registry.md

 * Add a specific folder holding user commands to all versions of Dyalog APL installed on the current machine.
 * Add pieces of information to the caption definitions for all dialog boxes of all versions of Dyalog APL installed on the current machine.

-The functions we develop along the way as well as the variables we need can be found in the workspace `WinReg` in the folder `Z:\code\Workspaces\`.
+The functions we develop along the way, as well as the variables we need, can be found in the workspace `WinReg` in the folder `Z:\code\Workspaces\`.

 ### Add user command folder